opra-project/OPRA/docs/CONTRIBUTING.md

 - `name`: A friendly name for the vendor, as people understand the brand.
 - `official_name`: The official name of the vendor, including company desginations.
 - `blurb`: a 1-3 sentence blurb describing the brand.
 It should describe the brand in a neutral fashion, and is not meant to contain marketing copy.
 - `logo`: The filename of a logo, if available.
 Conventionally, this should be `logo.png` and it should be placed next to the `info.json`.
-Logos should be square PNG files at 1024x1024 resolution with a transparent background.
-Logos may be omitted, and Roon Labs will help fill in gaps.
-(TODO: spec from B2)
+Logos should follow the specs below.

 ### Product `info.json`